Skip to Main Content Skip to Footer Content

 • Lean right to adjust the passenger’s side mirror.

-These mirror adjustments are important, no matter how short of a distance you’re driving.
+These mirror adjustments are important, no matter the distance you’re driving.

 If your friend’s car mirrors are adjusted based on poor rules of thumb, this is your chance to explain how to properly adjust car mirrors.
 Spread the word and make the road safer for all!